AugustHao/Augusts_R_beginner_workshop/README.md

 Here are some links to basic materials that I find helpful about R. I **highly recommend** going through the free online course link before trying on any of the topics.
 It will give you a lot of basic knowledge on what to do with data and it's very quick to do, don't be afraid!

-1. two books on learning R [*R Programming for Data Science* by Roger D. Peng](http://www.cs.upc.edu/~robert/teaching/estadistica/rprogramming.pdf), and [Jones, Owen, Robert Maillardet, and Andrew Robinson. *Introduction to scientific programming and simulation using R.* CRC Press, 2014.](http://www.ms.unimelb.edu.au/~odj/Teaching/MAST30025/spuRs_reformatted_part1.pdf).
+1. two books on learning R [*R Programming for Data Science* by Roger D. Peng](http://www.cs.upc.edu/~robert/teaching/estadistica/rprogramming.pdf), and [Jones, Owen, Robert Maillardet, and Andrew Robinson. *Introduction to scientific programming and simulation using R.* CRC Press, 2014.](https://www-taylorfrancis-com.ezp.lib.unimelb.edu.au/books/9781420068740) (link is unimelb only).
 2. [a free online course for basics in R](https://www.datacamp.com/courses/free-introduction-to-r) (data types, formats, basic operators etc.)
 3. a book on data handling [*R for Data Science* by Garrett Grolemund & Hadley Wickham](http://r4ds.had.co.nz/index.html).
 4. [swirl](http://swirlstats.com/) --- a R package for interactively learning R